 Join our Education program

-3D modeling can be lots of fun and easy to teach.
-To make it more adaptable to classes, we started a new program — VECTARY for Education — and many workshop leaders and teachers who have joined are standing by it.
-Be one of them and start utilizing fully our free 3D resources today!
+3D modeling can be lots of fun and easy to teach and learn.
+To make it more adaptable to classes, we invite you to join our program - .
+Many workshop leaders and professors, who have already joined, are standing by it.
+Sign up and start utilizing our free 3D resources with new education packages today!

 5 STEM education lesson plans and activities to learn 3D design

 Get inspired by Vectary’s 3D design lessons for an effective STEM program.
 Check these STEM education lesson plans.